StakerDAO/blend/README.md

 - `minter` – the address that would hold BLEND tokens initially
 - `supply` – the initial supply that would be debited to `minter`

-If you pick a `development` network, make sure you have `ganache-cli` running in the background.
+If you pick a `local` network, make sure you have `ganache-cli` running in the background.
 If you pick `goerli` network, make sure to have all the variables from `.env.example` in your environment.

 You can also provide these arguments via the corresponding command line options if you find this more convenient.